 Hypothesis testing helps in data analysis by providing a way to make inferences about a population based on a sample of data.
 It allows analysts to make decisions about whether to accept or reject a given assumption or hypothesis about the population based on the evidence provided by the sample data.
 For example, hypothesis testing can be used to determine whether a sample mean is significantly different from a hypothesized population mean or whether a sample proportion is significantly different from a hypothesized population proportion.
 This information can be used to make decisions about whether to accept or reject a given assumption or hypothesis about the population.
 In statistical analysis, hypothesis testing is used to make inferences about a population based on a sample of data.

 In machine learning, hypothesis testing is used to evaluate the performance of a model and determine the significance of its parameters.
 For example, a t-test or z-test can be used to compare the means of two groups of data to determine if there is a significant difference between them.
 This information can then be used to improve the model, or select the best set of features.
 Additionally, hypothesis testing can be used to evaluate the overall accuracy of a model and make decisions about how to proceed with further development or deployment.
 In fact, we can even test the statistical validity of machine learning algorithms like linear regression and logistic regression on a given dataset using the process of hypothesis testing.

 This extensive tutorial on hypothesis testing is what you need to get started with the topic.

 Fundamentals of Hypothesis Testing

-As you can clearly see, there can be two types of error in the judgment – Type 1 error, when the verdict is against the person while he was innocent and Type 2 error, when the verdict is in favor of Person while he was guilty
+As you can clearly see, there can be two types of error in the judgment – Type 1 error, when the verdict is against the person while he was innocent, and Type 2 error, when the verdict is in favor of the person while he was guilty.

 The basic concepts of Hypothesis Testing are actually quite analogous to this situation.

-There are four steps to perform Hypothesis Testing:
+There are four steps to performing Hypothesis Testing: